AfhamAdian/weather-ai-agent/README.md

 ---

 ## Getting Started
+This project is built with fastAPI server and a REACT frontend.
+Gemini 2.0 flash and elevelabs funcionalities are used as AI components.
 Follow these steps to set up and run the project locally.

 ### 1. Clone the Repository